Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Theoretical Framework: Reference-Contingent Complexity (RCC)

 Eq. \eqref{eq:2.3} reveals the physical meaning of RCC.
 Its numerator term, $(\log d_R - S(\rho))$, represents the ``information deficit'' or ``degree of order'' of the quantum state $\rho$ within its respective structured subspace $H_R$. $\log d_R$ is the maximum Shannon information capacity of this subspace (i.e., $S(\sigma_R)$), while $S(\rho)$ is the von Neumann entropy actually contained in the state $\rho$.
 The difference between the two is precisely the degree to which the state deviates from ``complete disorder,'' and it is also precisely the amount of non-trivial information that must be ``injected'' by any quantum circuit that prepares the state.
 At the same time, the denominator term $\log \Gamma_R$ provides a precise calibration of the fundamental unit of computational resources.
 Therefore, the physical picture of RCC is: the structurally fair complexity of a quantum state is equal to the minimum amount of information required to be injected for its preparation, divided by the maximum information bandwidth that a single complete computational operation can provide.
 To specifically illustrate how RCC achieves structural fairness, we once again consider a stabilizer code that encodes $k$ logical qubits into $N$ physical qubits.
 The dimension of its code subspace $H_R$ is $d_R = 2^k$.
 For a logical pure state $\rho_L$ within the code space, its von Neumann entropy is $S(\rho_L) = 0$.
 Assuming logical gates can act arbitrarily on the $k$ logical qubits with a universal gate set of cardinality $g_L$, and that a single operation has an addressable range covering all $k$ logical qubits, i.e., $|S_R| = k$.
 According to Eq. \eqref{eq:2.3} and the definition $\Gamma_R = g_L \cdot |S_R|$, its RCC is $C_R(\rho_L) = k / \log(g_L \cdot k)$.
 This result aligns with physical intuition: the complexity of this logical pure state is proportional to the number of logical information bits it carries, $k$, and is independent of the number of physical qubits used for encoding, $N$, while the denominator correctly reflects the cost of the logical operation set.
 This clearly demonstrates how RCC, by its very definition, automatically strips away the `free' encoding structure and only prices the non-trivial logical information.
-In Appendix \ref{C}, we provide more detailed implementation guidance by treating this example alongside another core physical scenario (fixed particle number sector) as canonical case studies.
+In Appendix \ref{C}, we provide more detailed implementation guidance by treating this example alongside another core physical scenario (fixed particle number sector) as canonical case studies.It is noteworthy that from this global perspective, all pure states ($S(\rho)=0$) within the subspace $\mathcal{H}_R$ share the same maximal leading term $\log(d_R)/\log(\Gamma_R)$.
+This degeneracy is a direct consequence of the information-theoretic nature of RCC.
+We will revisit this profound feature in Sec.~\ref{6.3}, where we demonstrate how this degeneracy is lifted by introducing a physically motivated ``observational window,'' thereby distinguishing the rich internal structures of different pure states.